-• A two-fellow program needs a program director and a minimum of one ABIM or AOBIM subspecialty-certified core faculty member (who is also the associate program director) and a total minimum FTE of 30 percent.
-This total minimum FTE is a sum of the minimum of 20 percent for the program director and an aggregate of 10 percent for the associate program director/other core faculty member.

-An eight-fellow program needs a program director and a minimum of four ABIM or AOBIM subspecialty-certified core faculty members (at least one being the associate program director) and a total minimum FTE of 58 percent.
+- A two-fellow program needs a program director and a minimum of two ABIM or AOBIM subspecialty-certified core faculty members (at least one being the associate program director) and a total minimum FTE of 35 percent.
+This total minimum FTE is a sum of the minimum of 20 percent for the program director and an aggregate of 15 percent for the associate program director and the other core faculty members. - An eight-fellow program needs a program director and a minimum of four ABIM or AOBIM subspecialty-certified core faculty members (at least one being the associate program director) and a total minimum FTE of 58 percent.
 The total minimum FTE is a sum of the minimum of 25 percent/FTE for the program director, an aggregate of 13 percent/FTE for the associate program director(s), and an aggregate of 20 percent/FTE for the remaining core faculty members.

-As long as the program meets the requirements for the minimum FTE for the program director, the minimum number of ABIM- or AOBIM-certified core faculty members, and the aggregate FTE for core faculty members and associate program director(s), programs may exercise flexibility in how the aggregate FTE for core faculty members and associate program director(s) is distributed.
-For instance, in the two-fellow program example, the program can allocate the aggregate 10 percent/FTE in whatever manner the program and institutional leadership feel works best.
+As long as the program meets the requirements for the minimum FTE for the program director, the minimum number of ABIM- or AOBIM-certified core faculty members, and the aggregate FTE for core faculty members and associate program director(s), programs may exercise flexibility in how the aggregate FTE for core faculty members and associate program directors(s) is distributed.
+For instance, in the two-fellow program example, the program can allocate the aggregate 15 percent/FTE as 10 percent/FTE for the associate program director/ core faculty member and five percent for the remaining core faculty member, or in whatever manner the program and institutional leadership feel works best.

-Number Minimum Minimum Minimum Minimum Total

-of Number of Support Aggregate Aggregate Minimum

-Approved ABIM or Required FTE for FTE for FTE for
+Number of Approved Fellow Positions Minimum Number of ABIM or AOBIM Subspecialty- Certified Core Faculty Members (one being the associate program director) Minimum Support Required (FTE) for Program Director Minimum Aggregate FTE for Associate Program Director(s) Minimum Aggregate FTE for Core Faculty Total Minimum FTE for Program Director, Associate Program Director(s), and Core Faculty

-Fellow AOBIM (FTE) for Associate Core Program

-Positions Subspecialty Program Program Faculty Director,

-Certified Core Director Director(s) Associate

-Faculty Program

-Members Director, and

-(one being the Core Faculty

-associate

-program

-director)

-1.0 0.00 4.0 0.00

-1-3 1 0.20 0.1 10 0.30
+1-3 2 0.20 0.
+15 0.35

-4-6 3 0.20 0.20 0.40
+4-6 3 0.20 0.
+20 0.40

 7-9 4 0.25 0.13 0.20 0.58

 10-12 6 0.30 0.14 0.20 0.64

 13-15 8 0.35 0.15 0.20 0.70

 16-18 10 0.40 0.16 0.20 0.76

 19-21 12 0.45 0.17 0.25 0.87

 22-24 14 0.50 0.18 0.25 0.93

 25-27 16 0.50 0.24 0.25 0.99

 Background and Intent: Provision of support for the time required for the core faculty members' responsibilities related to fellow education and/or administration of the program, as well as flexibility regarding how this support is provided, are important.
 Programs, in partnership with their Sponsoring Institutions, may provide support for this time in a variety of ways.
 Examples of support may include, but are not limited to, salary support, supplemental compensation, educational value units, or relief of time from other professional duties.

 It is important to remember that the dedicated time and support requirement is a minimum, recognizing that, depending on the unique needs of the program, additional support may be warranted.
-The need to ensure adequate resources, including adequate support and dedicated time for the core faculty members, is also addressed in Institutional Requirement 2.2.b.
+The need to ensure adequate resources, including adequate support and dedicated time for the core faculty members, is also addressed in Institutional Requirement 2.2.a.
 The amount of support and dedicated time needed for individual programs will vary based on a number of factors and may exceed the minimum specified in the applicable specialty-/ subspecialty-specific Program Requirements.